gazliddon/personalblog/contents/misc/2013-05-19-clojure-noodlings.md

                ])
 </pre>

 I needed to scan through and get the maximum x and y from the set, in this case it'd be [10 11].
-In C++ you'd I'd probably something like this
+In C++ you'd probably do something like this:

 <pre class='prettyprint' lang-c++>
 using namespace std: